ATLAS: Adaptive Trading with LLM AgentS Through Dynamic Prompt Optimization and Multi-Agent Coordination: Results

+\textbf{Qwen3-32B} is more active and variable, with larger swings across runs and regimes.
+Adaptive-OPRO improves its behavior, reducing losses in adverse settings and strengthening performance in favorable ones, but residual variance suggests less stable execution than the larger variant.

-\textbf{LLaMA 3.3-70B} adopts simpler trading strategies with limited risk management sophistication.
-The model shows delayed responses to market shifts and occasional abrupt strategy changes.
-Interestingly, this straightforward approach performs well in the bullish regime, effectively capturing upward trends without overcomplicating execution, though it struggles in more nuanced conditions.
+\textbf{Llama 3.3-70B} adopts simpler trading strategies with limited risk-management sophistication.
+Qualitatively, it shows delayed responses to market shifts and occasional abrupt changes in stance, which correspond to weaker performance in more adversarial regimes.
+Interestingly, this straightforward behavior performs well in the bullish regime in our results, consistent with capturing upward drift without overcomplicating execution.